Co-Innovate 2026 Spring Open for Application |

 Shanghai Xin’ao Brightness Charity Foundation

-AI-embedded Compaion Toy Design
+AI-embedded Companion Toy Design

 Retinoblastoma (Retinoblastoma, RB) is a malignant ocular tumor that primarily occurs in children.
 Its treatment cycle typically lasts 4–6 years.
 During this period, children need to travel to Shanghai for follow-up visits every month and undergo long-term hospitalization and chemotherapy.
 The high-frequency treatment and hospital stays significantly limit children’s contact with the outside world, and feelings of loneliness, fear, and anxiety continue to accumulate.